Warbo/writing/CICM-2017-report/report.md

     Mother(Camilla, Harry)
     Mother(x, z) ^ Mother(y, z) -> x = y

-This lets us prove `Diana = Camilla`, which we don't want.
-We can break the unification in many ways; one way is to split the `Mother` predicate into two:
+This theory gives a few concrete facts, along with the general statement that people only have one mother.
+This is faulty, since it lets us prove `Diana = Camilla`, which we don't want.
+We can break the unifications that lead to this in many ways; one way is to split the `Mother` predicate into two:

     Mother(Diana,    Harry)
     Mother'(Camilla, Harry)